 The direct economic benefits of a policy change that impacts the logistics cost of shippers can be developed directly from the model output.
 This is possible because the model measures the change in the shipper/receiver utility function in dollar terms caused by shifting from using one alternative to using another.
-The logistics cost savings is the direct dollar saving to the shipper of making the shift.
-When aggregated over all shippers it is the first round economic impact of the policy change.
-If, for example, a new TOFC service is able to attract users away from their existing mode of transportation, the change in the total logistics cost of shifting to the new, lower cost mode is fully reflected in the shipper's reduced total logistics costs.
+The logistics cost savings is the direct dollar saving to the shipper of making the shift.33 When aggregated over all shippers it is the first round economic impact of the policy change.
+If, for example, a new TOFC service is able to attract users away from their existing mode of transportation, the change in the total logistics costs.
 By aggregating this savings over all shippers, the entire initial dollar saving of the shipping community is developed.
 This saving will be reflected in the company's profitability and can be saved as retained earnings, kept by the owners, passed on to customers in the form of lower prices, or used to hire new staff and expanding the productive capacity of the firm.